ringo-framework/formbar/docs/source/config.rst

 Tables are usually used in the same way as :ref:`field` is used.
 Tables will take 100% of the available space.
 You can set the ``width`` attribute of the
 <td> field to configure the width of the columns.
+The width of the
+column can be set to % or pixel.

 .. _field: